bagisto/bagisto-docs/create_package.md

 ##### Repositories

 Generally, we wrote all of our application logic in the controller.
 There’s an alternative approach of development that abstracts some calls into PHP classes called Repositories.
-The idea is that we can decouple models from controllers and assign readable names to complicated queries
+The idea is that we can decouple models from controllers and assign readable names to complicated queries.

 This file defines our Repository class.
 Instances of this class have a model property that we tie to an Eloquent model.
 Once this is bound in the constructor we can call Eloquent methods like findOrFail, update or all from the class methods.